 - Instrumentation should not exceed the ACO’s standard symphonic complement: winds at 3,3,3,3; brass at 4,3,3,1; harp, keyboard, timpani plus 3 percussion, and strings (10, 8, 6, 6, 4).
-Standard orchestral doublings are permitted (piccolo, alto flute; english horn; e-flat clarinet, bass clarinet; contrabassoon; piccolo trumpet, flugelhorn).
-Works with instrumentation that exceed the above limitation will be considered only with advance approval.
+Doublings allowed: piccolo, English horn, bass clarinet, and contrabassoon.
+Composers should expect some re-orchestration will be requested.

 How to Apply

 Before submitting an application, carefully review the eligibility & submission guidelines above.
 A complete submission must include the following:

 - A completed online submission form.

 - A pdf of the score clearly labeled with the composer’s name and title of the work on the cover page.

 - A current resume including educational background, major teachers, awards, and professional affiliations.

 - The application process must be completed by 5:00 pm EST, October 16, 2017.
 Late submissions will not be considered.

 - Composers will be notified by January 15, 2017.